 Cardamom

-Cardamom is a flavorful addition to the tea but also helps move congestion from both the digestive tract and lungs out of the body.
+Cardamom a common ingredient in sweet baked goods and spicy teas, is a flavorful addition to the tea.
+It also helps move congestion from both the digestive system and lungs out of the body meaning it has a great place in this blend.

 Cinnamon

-A spice we’re all familiar with but often ignore its medicinal qualities.
-Cinnamon adds flavor and soothes irritating coughs while also helping to dissolve mucus.
+A spice we’re all familiar with but often ignore its medicinal properities.
+It’s a great way to add flavor whjile simultaneously soothin irritating coughs and helping to dissolve mucus.
+It can also provide just a hint of sweetness to the tea without adding sugar.

 Make Ahead